OluwadamilareSunmola/comparchfinalproject/README.md

 Overview
 The topic for the term project this semester is the Math-match game, option “Multiply Easy”.
 For a feel of the game, visit Math Match Game and choose the option “Multiply Easy”.

-Note: MARS does not have graphic capability, so an ASCII characters-based board is sufficient.

 Minimum Requirements
 Single Player: The game is for one player.
 The program provides the game environment for the user.